mino9421/deez-book/README.md

 ### I used vercel for this project

-Go on and join in
+Go on and sign-in, you can autheticate with your github with one click and post there as much as you want.

+Happy Spamming!